 In a bowl, combine the soups with the sauteed or canned drained mushrooms; stir to blend.
 Season with garlic powder, onion powder, and Worcestershire sauce.
 Pour the mixture over the venison in the slow cooker.

-Cover and cook on LOW for 9 to 11 hours or on HIGH for about 4 1/2 to 5 1/2 hours, or until the venison is tender.
+Cover and cook on the low setting for 9 to 11 hours or on the high setting for about 4 1/2 to 5 1/2 hours or until the venison is tender.

 Heat the oven to 250 F.

 Sear the seasoned and coated venison cubes in the skillet and transfer to a Dutch oven or casserole.
 Saute the fresh mushrooms, if using.

 Combine the soups and the sauteed or canned drained mushrooms with the garlic powder, onion powder, and Worcestershire sauce.
 Pour over the venison.

 Cover the Dutch oven or casserole and bake for 3 to 4 hours, or until the venison is quite tender.

 - If you can't find beef noodle soup, substitute with French onion soup, a vegetable beef soup, or chicken noodle soup.